jmrl23/express-helper/README.md

 ### vendors

-Use installed package that are already installed to prevent redundancy.
+Use installed package that may be helpful.

 - Available packages
   - [class-transformer](https://www.npmjs.com/package/class-transformer)